kodecocodes/i9t/swift-2/swift-2.markdown

 }
 ```

 With these two new rules in your back pocket you can quickly implement the password requirement validator.
+In the **Password Validation** page in the playground, add the following:

 ```
 struct PasswordRequirementStringValidator: StringValidator {